jmcnamara/XlsxWriter/CONTRIBUTING.md

 ### Writing Tests

 This is the most important step.
-XlsxWriter has approximately 1000 tests and a 2:1 test to code ratio.
+XlsxWriter has over 1000 tests and a 2:1 test to code ratio.
 Patches and pull requests for anything other than minor fixes or typos will not be merged without tests.

 Use the existing tests in `XlsxWriter/xlsxwriter/test/` as examples.